codemma/Cows-in-space/README.md

 # Cows in Space

-This is a game which was made for a course in data communication where the goal was to create an online game.
+This is a game which was made for a course in data communication at Uppsala University where the goal was to create an online game.
-We decided add a fun twist and call it "cows in space"

 ## Setup